wrode/Blog/_posts/2016-05-29-Blockchain.md

 ![Consequences for society]({{ site.url }}/assets/images/ConsequencesForSociety.jpg)

 For societies to function, there needs to be a common agreement about some of the more important subjects.
-An obvious place to start, is agreeing about the rules of a society.
-The fact that people in the society *can* own things is one such rule.
+An obvious place to start, is agreeing about the rules of the society.

+- The fact that people in the society *can* own things is one such rule.
 This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.
-Another rule of the society is that individuals can enter into binding agreements with other individuals.
-The rule #can also state what the consequences for not upholding the terms of the agreement.
+- Another rule is allowing individuals to enter into binding agreements with eachother.
+This rule would define what members of the society are able to make agreements about, and what process to follow if the agreement was not being upheld.
 Essentially, an agreement about how to handle agreements.

 ### Ownership